Does a DWI raise car insurance rates in New York?

 A DWI affects car insurance rates for at least three years, but the actual time varies.
 In some states like California, a DWI can affect rates for 10 years.

-New York drivers can expect to pay higher car insurance rates after a DWI for life.
+New York drivers can expect to pay higher car insurance rates after a DWI and expect it to stay on their record for life.

 Tips to save money after a DWI

-Ways New York drivers can save on car insurance after a DWI include:
+New York drivers can cut car insurance expenses after a DWI by:

 New York DWI insurance: Frequently asked questions